Vegetarian Black Beans and Rice

-It’s bean time for sure.
-This has been a family favorite before it was a necessity and costs just a few dollars to make.
-Canned tomatoes, garlic, onions, carrots, and red pepper (skip the pepper if you don’t have it) all pull together to make a very soul-satisfying and kind of heart-warming dish, kind of Cuban-inspired.
+This has been a family favorite for decades, and costs just a few dollars to make.
+Canned beans, canned tomatoes, garlic, onions, carrots, and red bell pepper all pull together to make a very soul-satisfying (and kind of heart-warming) dish.
+I usually have all of the ingredients for this pantry-friendly recipe on hand.

-This is a Charlie favorite.
-My younger son might have been Cuban in a previous life.
-Oh, probably not, but it is a bit funny and disarming to watch this little Jewish, blue eyed, blond child hunker down over a plate of black beans and rice as though it were mother’s milk.
-He had to take a packed lunch every day to summer camp and this was his frequent request; odd on a number of levels, but who cared.
+For years, this was my younger son’s #1 request for his packed lunch, and the dish I had to make when he came home from sleepaway camp.
+Charlie might have been Cuban in a previous life.
+Oh, probably not, but it is a bit funny and disarming to watch this little Jewish, blue-eyed, blond child hunker down over a plate of black beans and rice as though it were mother’s milk.

 What to Do With Leftover Tomato Paste